relay-dev/core/README.md

 ### Development Environment

-While you do not need to reflect my exact development environment on your machine, it's sometimes useful to at least provide potential Core developers with a list of the exact products and versions I'm personally and currently using to develop this product:
+While you do not need to reflect my exact development environment on your machine, it's sometimes useful to at least provide potential Core developers with a list of the exact products and versions I currently using to develop this product:

 Type | Version
 --- | ---